bgekhtman/Agility-APIProtection-2018/docs/class2/module5/module5.rst

 Attacks mitigation
 =========================================

 In this module you will examine security controls allowing to protect against known attack patterns against API infrastructure.
+If you are using prebuilt objects proceed to `policy validation. <#validation>`__  Keep in mind, you will have to use objects with **prebuilt** suffix.

 Examine unprotected API environment
 -----------------------------------